 It’s probably not controversial to call early childhood an important, formative period.
-After all, it’s where we develop the basis of our personalities and habits, our likes and our dislikes, and even lay the foundation of good or poor health.
+After all, it’s where we develop the basis of our personalities and habits, our likes and our dislikes.
+It’s also an important period where we lay the foundation of good or poor health.
+That’s why it’s so important to pay attention to the ways you can improve your child’s eyesight while they are young.

-Eyesight is also subject to change very early on in a child’s life.
+Eyesight is subject to change very early on in your life as a child.
 Over the course of our first several years, our vision rapidly develops and refines, taking us from fuzzy, largely light-based vision as infants to the complex visual system we enjoy as adults.

 1. Get ’em Outside

-The single most important piece of advice you’ll see in this entire article.
-Sedentary lifestyles are becoming more and more common among children in developed countries, and they’re absolutely ruinous to eyes.
+This is the single most important piece of advice you’ll see in this entire article.
+You’ve heard how bad screen time can be for your child’s social and emotional health, but it’s especially detrimental to their physical health.
+Sedentary lifestyles are becoming more and more common among children in the global north countries, and they’re absolutely ruinous to the eyes.

 We’ll get into some more specifics later, but even if your kids only go outside to play with their smartphones, they’ll still be receiving some benefit, thanks to the effects of natural light.
-An extremely large body of research has proven the point in recent years: outside light helps prevent nearsightedness.
+An extremely large body of research has proven this key point in the fight against deteriorating vision in recent years: outside light helps prevent nearsightedness.

 2. Encourage Physical Exercise

 Tip two goes hand-in-hand with tip one.
-Once you’ve won the first battle and gotten your kids into the great outdoors, it’s time to get them running around in it.
-Exercise is one of the best ways to keep kids from joining the increasing numbers of obese and overweight children, not to mention a great way to keep their eyes healthy as well, as weight problems can have some vicious effects on eyesight.
+Once you’ve won the first battle of getting your kids into the great outdoors, it’s time to get them running around in it.
+Exercise is one of the best ways to keep kids from joining the increasing numbers of obese and overweight children.
+Not to mention, exercise is a great way to keep their eyes healthy as well, as weight problems can have some vicious effects on eyesight.

 Either way, obesity is a risk factor.
 If left untreated, retinopathy can cause extensive scarring inside the eye, eventually causing permanent vision loss or even total blindness.
 Encourage exercise, though, and you’ll be setting your child up for a more active, healthy life, and better vision as they age.